Last Update -

 The Unihemispheric Slow-Wave Sleep Phenomenon

 The phenomenon of unihemispheric slow-wave sleep (USWS) stands as a testament to the evolutionary ingenuity of birds, particularly those undertaking arduous migratory journeys.
-In USWS, one hemisphere of the brain enters a state of sleep, characterized by slow-wave activity, while the other remains vigilant, allowing the bird to navigate, maintain altitude, and respond to potential threats.
-This remarkable adaptation ensures that migratory birds such as the swifts and certain species of ducks can sustain prolonged periods of flight over thousands of miles without compromising their safety or orientation.
+In USWS, one hemisphere of the brain enters a state of sleep, characterized by slow-wave activity, while the other remains vigilant.
+This unique adaptation allows the bird to navigate, maintain altitude, and respond to potential threats simultaneously.
+This remarkable capability ensures that migratory birds, such as swifts and certain species of ducks, can sustain prolonged periods of flight over thousands of miles without compromising their safety or orientation.

 The Role of Gliding in Aerial Sleep